JohanAlvedal/PumpSteer/README.md

         {% endif %}
 ```

-**Note:** All required `input_number` and `input_text` helpers are already included in the default `packages` file provided with this integration.
-You only need to set up an automation to regularly populate `input_text.hourly_forecast_temperatures` if you plan to use the pre-boost feature.

 1. **Download or clone this repository.**
 2. Copy the folder `pumpsteer` into your Home Assistant custom components directory: